-During the Company's years ended December 31, 2003 and 2002, respectively, fees billed by E&Y for all audit services rendered to the Company and its subsidiaries were \$179,362 and \$143,000 respectively.
+During the Company's year ended December 31, 2004, fees billed by Rehmann for all audit services rendered to the Company were \$130,225.
+Fees billed by E&Y for all audit services rendered to the Company for the years ended December 31, 2004 and 2003 were \$100,203 and \$179,362 respectively.
 Audit services principally include fees for the Company's audits and 10-K and 10-Q filing reviews.
-Since 2003, as required by law, the choice of the Company's auditor and the audit services and permitted non-audit services to be performed by it have been approved in advance by SGRP's Audit Committee.
+Since 2003, as required by applicable law, including Nasdaq Rules, SEC Rules and Sarbanes-Oxley (as such terms are defined below), the choice of the Company's auditor and the audit services and permitted non-audit services to be performed by it have been approved in advance by SGRP's Audit Committee.